 To tell your DNA story, we compare your DNA to the people in the reference panel and look for DNA you share.
-If some of your DNA is similar to the DNA of folks from Cameroon, for example, we assign that part of your DNA to our Cameroon region.
+If some of your DNA is similar to the DNA of folks from Senegal, for example, we assign that part of your DNA to our Senegal region.
 And so on until we have looked at your whole DNA sample.

 On your results list, regions based on the reference panel have a solid-circle icon that looks like this:

 Building a Reference Panel

 The current AncestryDNA reference panel has 44,703 DNA samples that divide the world into 70 overlapping regions and groups.

 Here is the breakdown of how many individuals are in each of the 70 regions:

 |Aboriginal & Torres Strait Islander||24|